I work primarily in metaethics, metaphysics, and epistemology — specifically, on the metaphysics of normative properties and the ethics of belief.

 Works in progress

-(1) Nonnaturalism without Contingentism (with Chris Howard) Gideon Rosen and Anandi Hattiangadi have recently argued that non-naturalists must accept moral contingentism.
+(1) Nonnaturalism without Contingentism (with Chris Howard) forthcoming in Oxford Studies in Metaethics: Gideon Rosen and Anandi Hattiangadi have recently argued that non-naturalists must accept moral contingentism.
 We argue, however, that there are multiple good ways for non-naturalists to avoid these arguments.
 And we take that to be good news for the non-naturalist because moral contingentism amounts to a view of morality that is unsatisfying to a moral realist—or so we argue.
 (Draft)

 (2) A Metaphysics-First Approach to Metaethics The standard approach to metaethical inquiry is mind-and-language-first: we start by asking what our actual ethical thought and talk is like, what it’s about, and then we ask how the stuff that our ethical thought and talk is about (if there is any) fits into the rest of reality and how we know about it.
 In this paper, I argue that this standard approach to metaethics faces two problems: it makes metaethical inquiry uninteresting and not substantive and it fails to speak to one of the central questions in metaethics—the question of realism.
 Moreover, I propose that we adopt a metaphysics-first approach to metaethical inquiry according to which metaethics is primarily about what reality is like—whether it backs certain ways of responding to it—and secondly, what kind of ethical thought and talk we should have (e.g., a cognitivist realist, non-cognitivist, or error-theorist way of talking).
 After defending this approach to metaethics, I briefly sketch some of its important implications for longstanding metaethical debates.
 (Draft)